 Once you’ve got your communications locked down, we’ve come up with a solution to help sales find the content they’re looking for, fast.
 Sales Assist allows reps to easily find relevant, brand-approved content they can use to increase the effectiveness of their outreach.

 A brand resonates more powerfully with every consistent, cohesive form of communication.
-Marketers should provide salespeople with the guidelines, content, ideas, and tools to promote a strong brand messaging throughout the buyer’s journey.
-And sales teams shouldn’t stray from their company’s brand and positioning.
+Marketers should provide salespeople with the guidelines, content, ideas, and tools to promote a strong brand message throughout the buyer journey.

-However, it’s also important to allow sales to be flexible and creative in their correspondence with prospects.
-Guidelines are good, but freedom to experiment with what works, and to personalize messages that sound genuine, is especially important.
-Sales people are at the forefront of customer facing, human-to-human interactions.
+While sales teams shouldn’t stray from their company’s brand and positioning, it’s also important to allow them to be flexible and creative in their correspondence with prospects.
+Guidelines are good, but freedom to experiment and to personalize messages that sound genuine is especially important.
+Salespeople are at the forefront of customer-facing, human-to-human interactions.

 We’ve taken these ideas to the next level in our solution for personalized content destinations, Sales Streams.
 Sales Streams is the easiest way to enable sales reps to independently create personalized destinations for relevant content with marketing’s branding and messaging.
 Putting together attractive, relevant, and engaging content has never been so easy!

 A recent Forrester report stated that 84% of the time, buying decisions are made by three or more people.
 In other words, the buyer journey has multiple stakeholders, is often not linear, and your sales reps could probably use your help engaging them in a meaningful way.